 Imad Alarechi

-Working at Ballie Gifford is not just about doing a job – it’s about developing your skills, building strong relationships with your colleagues and sharing your knowledge.
+Working at Baillie Gifford is not just about doing a job – it’s about developing your skills, building solid relationships with your colleagues and sharing your knowledge.
 I had the chance to work with amazing people who always made themselves available whenever I needed help.
 It can sound like a bit of a cliché, but meeting people across the business has been the highlight of my placement – everyone’s been so welcoming.

 Technical infrastructure caught your eye?